[Tolen Ren's memory]

 [Room]

-BANEAN DOCTOR: Trial's over, Mister Paris.
+DOCTOR: The trial's over, Mister Paris.
 There's no point to further

 denials.

-TOLEN REN: We'll see what your captain has to say about this.
-When
+TOLEN [OC]: We'll see what your captain has to say about this.
+When I'm

 PARIS: I can't let you do that.